 ASI AbbVie New Horizons Research Award

-Recognising an exceptional Australian or New Zealand Researcher who is leading in future-focused autoimmunity and inflammation research, with potential to advance scientific exploration in emerging areas.
+Recognising an exceptional Australian-based or New Zealand-based Researcher who is leading in future-focused autoimmunity and inflammation research, with potential to advance scientific exploration in emerging areas.

 AbbVie is a global, research-driven biopharmaceutical company committed to developing innovative advanced therapies for some of the world’s most complex and critical conditions.
 Our heritage in Australia reaches back more than 80 years and we employ more than 450 people with our therapies currently benefiting more than 30,000 Australians.
 The company’s mission is to use its expertise, dedicated people and unique approach to innovation to markedly improve treatments.
 Recently, we acquired Allergan which immediately diversified our business across several therapeutic areas: Immunology, Oncology, Virology, Neuroscience, Eye Care and Aesthetics.

 AbbVie is committed to moving science forward to further develop medicines that can change the lives of people living with immune-mediated conditions such as Autoimmunity and Inflammation.

 Within these therapeutic areas, AbbVie has identified gaps in immunology research, particularly in the areas of new biological pathways, druggable targets and biomarkers, leading to paucity of innovation in therapeutics and precision medicine.